A data visualization-based self-management tool for youth with chronic pain

 The personas helped us ensure we kept all three perspectives in mind while designing the visualizations - the patient, the caregiver, and the clinician view.
 They also helped us understand the diverse user requirements and how we could best integrate them into our prototypes.

 This was followed by an initial round of prototyping - some pen-and-paper low-fidelity sketching:

-Low-fidelity prototypes: (clockwise from top left) Showing sleep over one week, pain symptoms on a human silhouette, emotions over one week, and category of worries through charts and icons
+Low-fidelity prototypes: (from left to right) Showing sleep over one week, pain symptoms on a human silhouette, what the user is worried about

 The full low-fidelity prototypes can be seen here: https://drive.google.com/drive/folders/1VF168378zV2z3-T93iVDHG-FDnU0GvtU?usp=sharing